How to Help Your Bored Senior Dog Spice Up Their Life

-Perhaps the ultimate enrichment strategy is to provide your oldster with a canine friend by adopting a new pup.
-There are lots of caveats here—among other things, not all dogs want to deal with a new dog in their home.
+Perhaps the ultimate enrichment strategy is to provide your old pal with a canine friend by adopting a new pup.
+There are lots of caveats here — among other things, not all dogs want to deal with a new dog in their home.
 But when it works, it works splendidly.

-If you think your dog might like company, try fostering—ideally, a somewhat younger dog of the opposite gender with a compatible personality.
+If you think your dog might like company, try fostering — ideally, a somewhat younger dog with a compatible personality.
 Some behaviorists suggest that the best age difference is around three years, while others say there are benefits to a larger spread; the older dog will teach the younger important social skills and appropriate behavior, and the younger dog will keep their elder busy and engaged.

 Your dog sees you as their best friend, so keep those eyes healthy!